DORA vs SOX

 Implementation Overview

 Gap analysis, policy setup, tool deployment, testing programs, vendor contracts.
 Targets ~22,000 EU entities, scalable by size/complexity.
-Involves RTS adherence, incident simulations; audited via ESAs, penalties up to 2% turnover.
+Involves RTS adherence, incident simulations; audited via ESAs, penalties including periodic payments up to 1% of average daily worldwide turnover for CTPPs.

 SOX Details